Fashion From the 1920s Roars Into Display for Drexel’s New Fox Historic Costume Collection Exhibition

 The FHCC, heralded as a “world-class collection of fashion and textiles” by The Wall Street Journal, has grown exponentially in the last decade.
 Drexel founder and philanthropist Anthony J. Drexel believed that the study of art and design was essential to a well-rounded education and specifically set aside significant funds for the purchase of art and artifacts.

 The FHCC includes a custom-built 1,100 square-foot gallery space, designed by Atkin Olshin Schade, which hosts two exhibitions of historic dress annually.
 The FHCC also houses Drexel’s James G. Galanos Archive and the James G. Galanos study room, which accommodates students and researchers.
 The collection contains works by many of the most celebrated designers of the past, such as Gabrielle “Coco” Chanel, Christian Dior, Charles James and Elsa Schiaparelli.

-The FHCC Gallery is open to the public Monday through Friday 10 a.m.– 4 p.m. in the URBN Center (3501 Market St.) while Drexel remains open.
-An online version of the exhibition is available at www.venusanddiana.com.
+The FHCC Gallery is open to the public Monday through Friday 9 a.m.– 3 p.m. in the URBN Center (3501 Market St.) while Drexel remains open.
+On Thursday, Nov.
+4, more information about the exhibition will be available at www.venusanddiana.com.